augen-tech/AugenCompanyProfile/readme.md

 ### Installation

 Below are step by step series of examples you need to do:
-1. Copy .env.example and rename it to .env
+1. Copy `.env.example` and rename it to `.env`.

-2. Install all the dependencies as specified in composer.lock.
+2. Install all the dependencies as specified in `composer.lock`.
 Allow folder permissions if composer asks.

 ```bash
 $ composer install
 ```

-3. Generate new key to .env file.
+3. Generate new key to `.env` file.

 ```bash
 $ php artisan key:generate